Video file

 The latest from the field of thoracic surgeryView All >

-This afternoon, the Centers for Medicare and Medicaid Services (CMS) released the Calendar Year (CY) 2026 Medicare Physician Fee Schedule Proposed Rule.
+Update: The Centers for Medicare and Medicaid Services (CMS) released the Calendar Year (CY) 2026 Medicare Physician Fee Schedule Final Rule.
 STS has compiled a summary of the rule’s key provisions affecting cardiothoracic surgery.

 Image